changepack/changepack/README.md

 ## Features

-* **Write release notes 10x faster with AI.** Leverage OpenAI’s [ChatGPT](https://openai.com/blog/chatgpt) to publish your content in seconds.
+* **Weekly summaries.** Each week, Changepack handpicks the most notable updates and emails you a release note.
+We leverage OpenAI’s [ChatGPT](https://openai.com/blog/chatgpt) to publish your content in seconds.
 * **Pull commits from GitHub.** Changepack allows you to link changelogs with your GitHub activity, making it easy to track progress.
 (GitLab coming soon!)
 * **Retrieve issues from Linear.** We connect changelogs to project management tools of your choice, allowing ChatGPT to stay informed about your current tasks.
 (Other tools coming soon.)
-* **Weekly summaries.** Each week, Changepack handpicks the most notable updates and emails you a release note.

 ## Build and run locally